Teldarheimur/telda/README.md

 access is translated according to the table.
 If the page entry is not valid, a page trap is triggered.
 This is the only pointer that holds a physical address.
 The others obey the current addressing mode.
 This also means that top-level page tables have to exist in the first 64 KiB of memory, since `rp` is only 16-bit and is interpreted with the high byte as 0.
-The size of a top-level page table is 128 bytes, so there is space for 512 tables.
+The size of a top-level page table is 64 bytes, so theorectically there is space for 1024 tables.
 If there is need for more, they must be moved around.

 `rh` has the location of the trap handler, it starts with the value `0` which indicates that no trap handler is set, if it's set to something else, then when a trap is triggered, the program counter will be set to `rh` after having pushed all registers to the stack.
 The trap mode will be written to `r1` so that the trap handler can determine what to do based on this value.
 The instruction `reth` can be used